VinceBmmrt/VinceBmmrt/README.md

 - [Example of eShop project in React](https://cerulean-melba-c14f75.netlify.app/) with Rdux Stripe Typescript and Jest
 - [Example of dashboard project in Next.js](https://nextjs-dashboard-vincebmmrts-projects.vercel.app/) with tailwind, Next auth, O auth typescript and Zod + Best practices Lighthouse performances
 - [Example of Netflix Clone project in Next.js](https://netflix-portfolio-nine.vercel.app/) with Next.js 15, TypeScript, Tailwind CSS, and TMDB API integration.
 Features responsive design, server components, optimized image loading, and dynamic content fetching.
+- [Example of Front-end UX design ](https://space-showcase-lime.vercel.app/)  A creative landing page built with Next.js, TypeScript, and Tailwind CSS, where users pilot a spaceship to explore animated previews of various web app categories—showcasing UX and UI design across hotel booking, travel planning, dashboards, and more.
 - Email: vincebmmrtpro@gmail.com

 Feel free to reach out if you have any questions, suggestions, or just want to say hi! 😊